Prijedor: Companies

 The city today hosts the Bosnian headquarters of the ArcelorMittal Steel Company, which is the world's largest steel company, with over 320,000 employees in more than 60 countries.
 Prijedor also contains companies specialized in the chemical industry such as Ferrox A.D., producing iron oxides and pigments.
 BosnaMontaza A.D., one of Bosnia and Herzegovina's most specialized steel manufacturers, manufactures steel, pipelines, reservoirs, technological equipment, cranes and energy plants.

-Other companies such as the Croatian food company Kraš has one of its biggest facilities in Bosnia and Herzegovina in Prijedor, producing confectionery products under the brand names MIRA and Kraš.
+Other companies such as the Croatian food company Kraš has one of its facilities in Bosnia and Herzegovina in Prijedor.
 Brand names such as "Prijedorčanka" are one of the leading producers of the alcoholic beverage Rakija in Bosnia and Herzegovina, placing its products in Bosnia and Herzegovina, Serbia and Croatia.

-Celpak Prijedor used to be a big enterprise producing cellulose and paper for export, but has since been shut down.